reframejs/reframe/docs/usage-manual.template.md

-## Custom - Browser - Page Browser Entry !INLINE ./top-link.md #custom
+## Custom Page Browser Entry !INLINE ./top-link.md #custom

 You can customize the browser entry code for a single page without affecting the browser entry code of the other pages.